agawronski/pandas_redshift/README.md

 ```
 2020-04-19

-v2.0.5 logging is up to you to specifiy.
+Release 2.0.5 logging is up to you to specifiy.

 Other options: